WHAT CAN YOU DO?

 Ask to speak with a chef or manager prior to placing your order each day to discuss safe dining options as ingredients could vary at any given meal.
 The only way your food server will know of your allergies is if you tell them.

-We want to create an exceptional dining experience for you and knowing about your food allergies/intolerances will help us do just that!
+We want to create an exceptional dining experience for you and knowing about your food allergies/dietary restrictions will help us do just that!

 Before starting at Queen’s, review resources on Food Allergy Canada for more ways to stay safe.